josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/🩸_the_romanovs_and_british_aristocratic_imagination.md

 ---

-# 🕯️ V. Britain Experienced Continuity; Russia Experienced Rupture
+## 🕯️ Britain Experienced Continuity; Russia Experienced Rupture

 One of the major differences between Britain and Russia is:
 > how visibly the old order broke.